projectsveltos/sveltos/docs/features/labels_management.md

 - "matching" field: boolean indicating whether cluster is a match;
 - "message" field: (optional) message.

+!!! note
+    Keep in mind the [CEL](https://cel.dev/) language can be used as a way to express logic.

 ### Classifier controller configuration

 1. *concurrent-reconciles*: By default Sveltos manager reconcilers runs with a parallelism set to 10.
 This arg can be used to change level of parallelism;